 They trim each aligner to match the patient’s unique gum line.

-Six Month Smiles cuts their aligners to the shape of your gum line, making them less visible.
-But while the scalloped design may be more visually pleasing, it can’t exert as much tooth-straightening force as aligners that cover the gums.
+Six Month Smiles cuts their aligners to the shape of your gum line, which we think makes them less visible.
+But while the scalloped design may be more visually pleasing to some, studies suggest that it might not transfer force as well as aligners that cover the gums.

 Attachments make your aligners more powerful, but also more noticeable.